Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-JElqxFIki6w.md

 ### Transcript

-> got the beard right is the blade runner glitch going to be fixed i think it is i don't know why it hasn't been fixed yet
+> got the beard right is the blade runner glitch going to be fixed I think it is I don't know why it hasn't been fixed yet